John Mitchel: Pro-slavery Confederate

 Once in the United States, Mitchel did not hesitate to repeat the claim that negroes were "an innately inferior people".
 In what was only the second edition the Irish Citizen, he declared that it was not a crime "or even a peccadillo to hold slaves, to buy slaves, to keep slaves to their work by flogging or other needful correction", and that he himself, might wish for "a good plantation well-stocked with healthy negroes in Alabama".
 Subject to widely-circulated broadsides from the abolitionist Henry Ward Beecher and the French republican exile Alexandre Holinski, the remarks triggered a public furore.
 In Dublin, the Irish Confederation convened an emergency meeting to protest reports in American and British press outlets which "erroneously attributed" Mitchel's proslavery thought "to the Young Ireland party".

-Provoked by the nativist hostility they encountered in the United States, Mitchel was to further distance his countrymen from the African American by elevating them within the white race.
+Provoked by the nativist hostility they encountered in the United States, Mitchel was to further distance his countrymen from African Americans by elevating them within the white race.
 In 1858 he told an audience in New York that "nearly all the great men which Europe has produced have been Celts".

 In correspondence with his friend, the Roman Catholic priest John Kenyon, Mitchel revealed his wish to make the people of the US "proud and fond of [slavery] as a national institution, and [to] advocate its extension by re-opening the trade in Negroes".
 Slavery he promoted for "its own sake".
 It was "good in itself" for "to enslave [Africans] is impossible or to set them free either.
 They are born and bred slaves".
 The Catholic Church might condemn the "enslavement of men", but this censure could not apply to "negro slaves".

 The value and virtue of slavery, "both for negroes and white men", Mitchel maintained from 1857 in the pages of the Southern Citizen, a paper he moved in 1859 from Knoxville, Tennessee to Washington D.C.
 The paper circulated widely through Hibernian societies of the south.
 Among these it was commonplace to propose that the American slave had nothing to envy in the freedom of the Irish tenant-at-will, the cottier family in Ireland that the landlord might set out in the roadside ditch.
 In 1854, in a widely reported address to the graduating class of University of Virginia, he had linked Britain's abolitionism to her laissez-faire indifference to the Irish famine.
 He had also credited slavery with the contrast between southern gentility and Yankee brusqueness.